Næturvaktin: Daníel Sævarsson

+Hallgrímur (Gunnar Jónsson) is an mentally ill man who lives close to the petrol station and often comes during the night and buys hot dog.
+It is revealed in one episode that he suffered mental breakdown when he was in university.

 Music

 The opening song is Kyrrlátt kvöld ("Tranquil Evening") by Icelandic punk band Utangarðsmenn.
 The song Jón pönkari ("John the Punk") by Bubbi Morthens (a former member of Utangarðsmenn) closes each episode, and is used consistently throughout each series, unlike Kyrrlátt kvöld, which is only used on the first series.

 Foreign adaptations

 Planned US remake

 In 2009, the American production company Reveille Productions purchased production rights for a remake for the U.S. market, with the Fox Network purchasing broadcasting rights.
 Howard Owens, the managing director of Reveille, said:

 The Night Shift is that rare international format that has American sensibility, and we're eager to tackle another workplace comedy after the success of The Office [...]
 The show has a smart, ironic point of view, which we know will translate well in the U.S.

 In January 2010, the screenplay for the American adaptation was completed by screenwriter Adam Barr.
 Whether a pilot episode will be made has yet to be decided.
 Nevertheless, the screenplay includes American adaptations of the characters. Ólafur Ragnar's name has been changed to Tommy, but otherwise his character is the same.
 The other two main characters have undergone more significant changes, however.
 The character of Daníel keeps his name and is still a medical school drop-out, but his introverted personality has undergone a complete inversion and – according to Iceland Review – he will be "a hunk playing the field".
 Georg Bjarnfreðarson's character has undergone a complete transformation, into a survivalist.